Eggplant Burger

 - Preheat your oven to 250C.

-- Cut the eggplant in half, place it on an oven tray and brush it with olive oil.
-Sprinkle some salt and pepper on top and roast it in the oven for 20 minutes.
+- Cut the eggplant in half, place it cut-side up on an oven tray and brush it with olive oil.
+Sprinkle some salt and pepper on top and roast it in the oven for 20 minutes, until the flesh is soft.

-- When it's ready, scoop out the insides and put them into a food processor or a bowl.
-If you don't have a food processor or a blender, you can simply mash everything by hand.
-Add the rest of the ingredients for the eggplant burger patties and process/mash together.
+- When the eggplant is ready, scoop out the insides and put them into a food processor or a bowl.
+If you don’t have a food processor or blender, you can simply mash everything by hand.
+Add the rest of the ingredients for the eggplant burger patties and process or mash together until well combined.

-- If you want the burger patties to be easier to shape, leave the composition to rest in the fridge for at least half an hour.
+- If you want the burger patties to be easier to shape, leave the mixture to rest in the fridge for at least half an hour.

-- Heat some oil in a large, non-stick pan and add the patties, one by one.
-Lightly fry them on both sides, until they get a nice crust.
-Move them on a paper towel.
+- Heat some oil in a large, non-stick pan and add the patties one by one.
+Lightly fry them on both sides until they get a nice golden crust, then transfer them onto a paper towel to drain.

 - Assemble the eggplant burgers.
-Spread a layer of vegan aioli or mayonnaise on the halved buns (you can also use eggplant caviar, see the recipe link in the ingredients list).
-Add arugula or lettuce, some tomato and pickles slices, the eggplant burger patty and that's it!
+Spread a layer of vegan aioli or mayonnaise on the halved buns.
+Add arugula or lettuce, some tomato and pickle slices, the eggplant burger patty, and that’s it!
 Enjoy a delicious vegan eggplant burger!

 Hi!
 It was an error, I corrected it.
 It’s around 480kcal.